Saturday, September 8, 2012

 It should be noted, however, that saying kaddish is not a mitzvah.
 It is not one of the 613 commandments that are traditionally listed as requirements of Orthodox life.
 It is not on the same level as biblical laws such as keeping kosher or observing the Sabbath.
 It is not on the level of laws that the Rabbis have interpreted as deriving from the Torah such as saying the Shma or not mixing meat and milk.
 It is not even on the level of purely rabbinic decrees such as lighting Chanuka candles.

 It is, in essence, a custom, whose origin dates from the Middle Ages.
 From the earliest sources that mention the kaddish, it is clear "that mourner's kaddish developed as a custom of practice and is not an obligatory commandment" (Berkovits, A Daughter's Recitation of Kaddish, p.
 8).
-It is one of those customs whose observance has become so widespread and entrenched that it has taken on the force of a religious obligation (for men at least).
+It is one of those customs whose observance has become so widespread and entrenched that it has taken on the force of a religious obligation (for men at least, and increasingly so for women).

 Is it possible that kaddish has taken on a unwarranted significance in proportion to its religious status?
 Is it the only proper way to mourn for a parent's loss?
 Are there other or perhaps better ways of doing so?
 Even more, is it possible that kaddish has developed into a fetish of sorts that has become so devalued that the obligation actually gets in the way of true mourning?
 By saying kaddish, the mourner can say to himself or herself, "I have mourned."
 But really?
 Doesn't mourning go deeper than just uttering the same words day after day?
 Isn't there an internal process involved that goes beyond speech?
 Isn't there a private and deeply personal aspect to mourning that cannot be captured in the public recitation of kaddish?